iworkflowio/iwf-web/README.md

 - **Flexibility**: Support for various programming models and custom extensions.
 - **Reliability**: Leverages Temporal's durability and fault-tolerance capabilities.

-The iWF Web UI connects to the iWF API to provide a user-friendly interface for searching, viewing, and monitoring workflow executions.
+While iWF Web serves as a companion UI to the iWF framework, it connects directly to a Temporal server to search and display workflow executions.

 ## Features